Does my client need a PODE report?

 The key is proportionality, without compromising fairness.

-• Or whether expert input is unlikely to be necessary
+• Or whether expert input is unnecessary